Everyone aboard this vessel gets their food here.

 Like the Commercial district of The New Horizon (TNH), the ‘mess halls’ (cafeterias) of this ship have uniquely designed, furnished, and decorated modules or sections, providing exceptional visual variety and ease of navigation.

-ICVs do the cooking, serving, and teaching.
+ICVs do the cooking (and food-quality inspecting), serving/waitressing, and teaching.

-Human officers are the supervisors.
+Human officers are the supervisors who manage other humans helping/working here.

 Assistants are the human enlisted personnel.

-Anything that looks good 3D-printed gets 3D-printed.
+Anything that looks good 3D-printed gets 3D-printed; automated assembly/plating of orders and pre-mades.

 Whatever challenging recipes are left get made by ICVs.